 Owner, Kinespirit Riverside and Kinespirit Circle

-1. Populate your studio with like-minded people who are also passionate about what your studio offers.
-The teachers you hire, the admin who support the studio’s teachers and clients—all become the team that makes your studio hum.
+Take a keen interest in populating your studio with like-minded people who are also passionate about what your studio offers.
+The teachers you hire, and the admin who support the studio’s teachers and clients all become the team that makes your studio hum.

 GYROTONIC® and GYROKINESIS® Master Trainer